 - English Proficiency (required only for Spanish test)

-GED tests are currently offered only in a paper-pencil format at Official GED Testing Centers.
-Effective January 1, 2014, the GED tests will only be offered in a computer-based format.
-Once a candidate passes the GED tests in New Jersey, a State-issued high school diploma is awarded.
+HSE tests are currently offered only in a paper-pencil format at Official HSE Testing Centers.
+Once a candidate passes the HSE tests in New Jersey, a State-issued high school diploma is awarded.

-Where are the Official GED Testing Centers in Bergen County?
+Where are the Official HSE Testing Centers in Bergen County?

 How do I prepare for the tests?

-It’s important to prepare for the GED tests just as you would prepare for a job interview or a big game.
+It’s important to prepare for the HSE tests just as you would prepare for a job interview or a big game.
 Preparation classes and tutoring are available at many educational institutions and in many formats based on your style of learning.
-In Bergen County, you may get help preparing for GED tests at these locations:
+In Bergen County, you may get help preparing for HSE tests at these locations:

 What if I have a disability and need special accommodations?

-Who are some famous people who earned a GED diploma?
+Who are some famous people who earned a HSE diploma?

 Bill Cosby, former US Surgeon General Dr. Richard Cromona, News Reporter Peter Jennings, Congressman Charles Rangel, former Governors Jim Florio and Ruth Ann Minner (Delaware), Chris Rock, John Travolta, Dave Thomas (Wendy food chain), Vidal Sassoon, Wally Amos (Famous Amos Cookies), and Beyonce.